 Romani culture is beautiful, and far richer than what’s been appropriated by RV culture.
 Take some time to learn about Romani people on Wikipedia, through the Romani Cultural & Arts Company, and the (not recently updated) Gypsy Lore Society.

-(Now is a good time to point out that some Romani people have adopted the word gypsy to describe themselves, and that’s their right as members of an oppressed class to reclaim slurs used against them.
-Unless you have Romani heritage and are also reclaiming these slurs for yourself, it is not your place to embrace this slur, no matter how innocent your intentions.)
+(Now is a good time to point out that some Romani people use the word gypsy to describe themselves, and that’s their right as members of an oppressed class to reclaim slurs used against them.
+Unless you have Romani heritage and are also reclaiming these slurs for yourself and your cultural identity, it is not your place to embrace this slur, no matter how innocent your intentions.)

 Yes, this might inconvenience you.
 You might need to come up with a new blog name, or a new user name, or register a new domain name.
 But your brief inconvenience is a small price to pay in order to make the world a better place.